Frequently Asked

 What

-is the difference between pre-pasted and un-pasted wall
+is the difference between pre-pasted wall murals, un-pasted wall

 A:

-All wallpaper murals fall into one of two categories;
+All wallpaper murals fall into one of three categories;

 the un-pasted murals place a small packet of powdered paste inside the box at